 Colds and allergies: A cold or allergy causes swelling and irritation inside the nose and may lead to spontaneous bleeding.

-Trauma: A child can get a nosebleed from picking his nose, or putting something into it, or just blowing it too hard.
-A nosebleed also can occur if he is hit in the nose by a ball or other object or falls and hits his nose.
+Trauma: A child can get a nosebleed from picking their nose, putting something into it, or just blowing it too hard.
+A nosebleed also can occur if they are hit in the nose by a ball or other object, of fall and hit their nose.

-Low humidity or irritating fumes: If your house is very dry, or if you live in a dry climate, the lining of your child’s nose may dry out, making it more likely to bleed.
-If he is frequently exposed to toxic fumes (fortunately, an unusual occurrence), they may cause nosebleeds, too.
+Low humidity or irritating fumes: If your house is very dry, or if you live in a dry climate, the lining of your child’s nose may dry out.
+This makes it more likely to bleed.
+If they are frequently exposed to toxic fumes (fortunately, an unusual occurrence), they may get nosebleeds, too.

 Anatomical problems: Any abnormal structure inside the nose can lead to crusting and bleeding.

 Abnormal growths: Any abnormal tissue growing in the nose may cause bleeding.
 Although most of these growths (usually polyps) are benign (not cancerous), they still should be treated promptly.

 Abnormal blood clotting: Anything that interferes with blood clotting can lead to nosebleeds.
 Medications, even common ones like ibuprofen, can alter blood-clotting just enough to cause bleeding.
 Blood diseases, such as hemophilia, also can provoke and worsen nosebleeds.

 Chronic illness: Any child with a long-term illness, or who may require extra oxygen or other medication that can dry out or affect the lining of the nose, is likely to have nosebleeds.

 How to treat nosebleeds in children